IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-This means that our Status subresource is expecting an array of strings which represent the current list of pods in our namespace.
+In this listing, the `Status` subresource expects an array of strings which represent the current list of pods in our namespace.
-Let's see how we will get the current list of Pods in our current namespace.

-We will use the [`List`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function to retrieve the list of pods in a specific namespace.
+Use the [`List`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function to retrieve the list of pods in a specific namespace.

 <!-- The r.List function will create a `.Items` field in the
 ObjectList we pass in which will be populated with the objects for a given namespace. -->

-This code is really important since it uses the [ListOption](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#ListOption) package which offers options for filtering results.
-In our case, we want to filter all the the pods which
+This code is important because it uses the [ListOption](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#ListOption) package which offers options for filtering results.
+In our case, filter all the the pods which
-are in our given namespace and have the same labels as our Memcached custom resource.
-Matching labels is important, since this
-is how we will distinguish certain groups of pods from others.
+are in our given namespace and have the same labels as our Memcached CR.
+Matching labels is important because it  distinguishes certain groups of pods from others.

 ```go
 podList := &corev1.PodList{}